mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 antispam proof-of-work stamp proving that enough computing power has been dedicated to creating this identity.
-Note that this is merely a network identity and it is not related in any way to a Tezos address on the blockchain.
+Note that this is merely a network identity and it is not related in any way to a Mavryk address on the blockchain.

 If you wish to run your node on a test network, now is also a good time to configure your node (see :ref:`builtin_networks`).